cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Protocols using tag numbers 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time;
-tag numbers 2 and 3, with arbitrarily sized integers; and tag numbers 4 and 5, with floating point values of arbitrary size and precision.
+tag numbers 2 and 3, with arbitrarily sized integers; and tag numbers 4 and 5, with floating-point values of arbitrary size and precision.

 ### Standard Date/Time String {#stringdatetimesect}